Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 If you’d like to visit North Captiva, it is crucial to have a clear idea of its location.
-North Captiva Island is an island situated in Lee County located in Southwest Florida.
+North Captiva Island is an island situated in Lee County and located in Southwest Florida.
 It is found offshore adjacent to the Gulf of Mexico, north of Captiva Island.

 There is a Redfish Pass resulting from the 1921 hurricane that separates North Captiva Island and Captiva Island.
-Also, the North Captiva Island is located in the southern part of Cayo Costa Island, and the Captiva Pass channel separates Cayo Costa Island and the North Captiva Island.
-It is very narrow and acts as a barrier island to Pine Island, just like the Sanibel Island and Captiva Island.
+Also, North Captiva Island is located in the southern part of Cayo Costa Island, and the Captiva Pass channel separates Cayo Costa Island and North Captiva Island.
+It is very narrow and acts as a barrier island to Pine Island, just like Sanibel Island and Captiva Island.

 This tropical paradise is a beautiful spot to relax on its white-sand beaches and picturesque ocean.
 North Captiva Island is also arguably the best shelling place in the United States.
 Its calmness is also very an attractive feature for visitors to the island.

 People only use bicycles and electric golf carts to move on the sandy roads.
 These sandy roads link different facilities and the approximately 300 homes found on the island.
 The absence of cars is not a bad thing as it allows the young ones to walk freely without fear of getting knocked by vehicles.
 It guarantees everyone’s overall safety and keeps the island’s air pollution-free.